francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

     <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{1}}\notag$$
 </p>

-Now let's go deeper and see what happens if we can get some more intuition for a deeper network.
-First, still considering the origin, what happens if we add just one layer (with also one weight)?
+Now let's try to go deeper (don't think Inception) and see if we can get some more intuition.
+Still looking at the origin, what happens if we add just one layer or weight?

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_2mlp.png" style="zoom:15%;" />
     <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{2}}\notag$$
 </p>

-Starting near the origin, SGD on the equilibrated energy also escapes significantly faster than on the loss (for the same learning rate).
-It's not as easy to see from the landscape visualisation, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots).
-Does this remain true for deeper and wide (non-unit) models as well?
+We see that, starting near the origin, SGD on the equilibrated energy escapes significantly faster than on the loss (for the same learning rate).
+It's not as easy to see from the landscape visualisations, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots).
+If this reminds you of "vanishing gradients", that's the same phenomenon viewed from a landscape perspective.
+What happens if we further increase the network depth and width?

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_deep_mlp.png" style="zoom:15%;" />
     <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{3}}\notag$$
 </p>

-Yes, as it turns out, and PC seems to escape even faster (as long as you initialise close to the origin) given the same learning rate.
+For a standard MLP (with 4 layers and non-unit width), PC escapes orders of magnitude faster than BP (again initialising close to the origin and using SGD with the same learning rate).
 Now we can no longer visualise the landscape; however, we can project it onto the maximum and minimum curvature (Hessian) directions.
-Interestingly, we see that around the origin the loss is flat (to second order) while the equilibrated energy has negative curvature.
+Interestingly, we see that, while the loss is flat (to second order) around the origin, the equilibrated energy has negative curvature.

 What is going on here?
 Can we say something more formal?

 ## 🏔 A landscape theory <a name="theory"></a>

-In this paper, we used deep *linear* networks (DLNs) as theoretical model.
-This is because these are the standard model for studies of the loss landscape and are relatively well understood.
-In contrast to previous theories of PC, this is the only major assumption we make, and we empirically show that the theory holds for non-linear networks.
+In our paper, we use deep *linear* networks (DLNs) as our theoretical model, as these are the standard model for studies of the loss landscape and are relatively well understood.
+In contrast to previous theories of PC, this is the only major assumption we make, and we empirically verify that the theory holds for non-linear networks.

-The first surprising theoretical result is that for DLNs we can derive an exact solution for the energy at the inference equilibrium.
+The first surprising theoretical result is that for DLNs we can derive an exact solution for the energy at the inference equilibrium $$\mathcal{F}^*$$.
+This is important because this is the effective weight landscape on which PC learns.

 $$
 \mathcal{F}^* = 1/2N \sum_i^N (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)^T S^{-1} (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)